bilgekisi96/Big-Data-Movielens-small/README.md

 ## Summary
 =======

 This dataset (ml-latest-small) describes 5-star rating and free-text tagging activity from [MovieLens](http://movielens.org), a movie recommendation service.
-It contains 100023 ratings and 2488 tag applications across 8570 movies.
+It contains 100023 ratings table and 2488 tag table across 8570 movies and 8570 links tables.
 These data were created by 610 users between March 29, 1996 and September 24, 2018.
 This dataset was generated on September 26, 2018.

 ## Setup
   ### Pyspark setup